-Bring your child to the dentist not later than their first birthday and ask about when you should introduce fluoride toothpaste.

-Ask your dentist if your child would benefit from dental sealants.
+- Bring your child to the dentist not later than their first birthday and ask about when you should introduce fluoride toothpaste. - benefit from dental sealants.
 These are plastic coatings that are painted on back molar teeth to prevent dental decay.